steveaq/steveaq.github.io/_posts/2022-03-05-FBREF-Data-Scraping-Walk-Through-pt1.md

 For the data source, I've gone with FBREF, very popular with the football hipsters and kids on football twitter that comment 'ykb' under posts they agree with.
-The underlying data for FBREF is provided by StatsBomb, so A* for reliabilty and accuracy.
+The underlying data for FBREF is provided by StatsBomb, so A* for reliability and accuracy.
-There is vast amount of this data available at league, team, player and match level, complete with deatiled metrics such as pass types and even body parts used for passes.
+There is vast amount of this data available at league, team, player and match level, complete with detailed metrics such as pass types and even body parts used for passes.
 The issue is being able to programtically sift through the webpages to get there.

 The end goal of this is to: